pauljickling/notes/git/git.md

 `git status -uno` Only shows the current status of staged files.
 Useful when you have a lot of unstaged files that you are not interested in commiting.

 `git checkout -- {file}` Reverts any changes to file to prior commit.
 Potentially dangerous but useful command.

+`git commit --amend -m "{message}"` Amends commit message to be pushed.
+Useful not only for changing the message, but also for instances where you forgot to add some files to your commit.